 Steer clear of fish that may contain high levels of mercury, such as shark, swordfish and marlin.
 The smaller bodies of young children are more vulnerable to the effects of these pollutants.

 - Whole nuts

-Children under 5 shouldn’t have whole nuts as these may cause choking.
+Children under 5 shouldn’t have whole nuts, as these can cause choking.

-Avoid giving tea or coffee to your little one as these drinks can reduce the amount of iron toddlers and children absorb.
+Avoid giving tea or coffee to your little one, as these drinks can reduce the amount of iron toddlers and children absorb.
 (Plus, as we're sure you've already realised, naptime is precious for both toddlers and their parents!)

 - Fizzy drinks

 Most fizzy drinks are acidic or contain large amounts of sweeteners and can damage your toddler’s tooth enamel.

 It’s easy to check the salt or sodium content on ingredients labels - but it's an even better idea to choose snacks that don't contain lots of salt.
 For a list of foods that often contain “hidden” salt, check out the NHS's Change 4 Life website.

 Little ones are more prone to food-borne illnesses, so it's a good idea to cook all eggs thoroughly to remove the risk of salmonella.